-Illinois is a growing solar market that has benefitted a strong renewable portfolio standard that requires they generate 25% of their energy from renewable sources by 2025.
-Their investment in solar increased by 3 1/2 times over the last year, growing to $27 million and supporting 166 solar companies.
+Illinois is a growing solar market that has benefited a strong renewable portfolio standard that requires they generate 25% of their energy from renewable sources by 2025.

 Facts on the Illinois Solar Industry

-- There are currently more than 166 solar companies at work throughout the value chain in Illinois, employing 1,700.
+- There are currently more than 271 solar companies at work throughout the value chain in Illinois, employing 3,483 people .

-- In 2012, $27 million was invested in Illinois to install solar on homes and businesses.
-This represents a 259% increase over the previous year, and is expected to grow again this year.
+- In 2015, $24 million was invested on solar installations in Illinois.
+This represents a 48% increase over the previous year, and is expected to grow again this year.

 View more solar industry data.